SERVIR-WA/GALUP/training/3_idu/module.md

 > **differ sufficiently** from those of other land units to affect their
 > suitability for different land uses._"

-- Land Unit: areas of land with specific characteristics (or qualities).
+- Land unit: areas of land with specific characteristics (or qualities).
+  For a comprehensive introduction of _land unit_, please check
+  <a href="#land unit">Zonneveld's paper</a>.
-- Land Characteristic: simple attribute that can be measured or estimated.
+- Land characteristic: simple attribute that can be measured or estimated.
 For example, _mean annual rainfall_.
-- Land Quality: a complex attribute that usually reflects the interaction of many land characteristics, such as _susceptibility to flooding_.
+- Land quality: a complex attribute that usually reflects the interaction of many land characteristics, such as _susceptibility to flooding_.

 Although any parcel of land can be considered a land unit, it is more efficient